bella-xia/subsea-cable-project/README.md

-One prevalent challenges across all works seem to be the awareness that the submarine cable information remains the most occluded resources among available internet data, suffering from problems:
+One prevalent challenges across all works seem to be the awareness that the submarine cable information remains the most occluded resources among available internet data, suffering from problems

     a. there is no guarantee that the cable ownership woule align with the ASN of each cable, as cables can be leased to other ISPS.
 Additionally, current